XterminatoR30/66daysofdata/README.md

 ## Day 1-22 (Python: Basics, Machine Learning & Deep Learning)

 ### Day 1:
-"Python Variables, Operators and Conditional Statements" Today marks the start of my Day 1 of #66daysofdata and i learned these topics from 365 careers' udemy course
+Python Variables, Operators and Conditional Statements

 - Learned about python data types such as strings, integer, float and boolean.
 - Also learned about arithmetic operators, comparison operators, and logical operators